Transition from oral buprenorphine

 Private addiction medicine, counseling coordination, insurance review, and local follow-up across NYC and Long Island.

-Medical review, counseling coordination, relapse-prevention planning, and VIVITROL or naltrexone discussion when appropriate.
+Medical review, counseling coordination, relapse-prevention planning, and Vivitrol or naltrexone discussion when appropriate.

 Private assessment, counseling coordination, mental-health review, and specialized referral guidance when needed.